 At issue is the application of Massachusetts’ Spousal Privilege law, which limits a husband and wife from testifying as to private conversations, and Massachusetts’ evidentiary rule (the Disqualification Rule) which limits, according to the magistrate, conversations only at trial, not in a discovery deposition.

 Minnesota has a similar marital privilege statute.
-Like this divorce law firm in NY city or in you can also find a divorce lawyer in Chicago, informed us; Under Minnesota law, there are two distinct marital privileges: a testimonial privilege and a communications privilege.
+Under Minnesota law, there are two distinct marital privileges: a testimonial privilege and a communications privilege.
 The testimonial privilege prevents one spouse from testifying against the other during the marriage, whereas the communications privilege prohibits compelled testimony during or after the marriage about communications that took place between spouses during the marriage.
 The spousal/immunity privilege is intended to protect spouses from testifying against each other.
-The spousal privilege limitations do not apply to civil actions by one spouse against the other or to criminal actions by one spouse against the other which is another of the divorce mistakes.
 The marital privilege is construed narrowly.

 For more information or copies of the court orders, please contact Scott V. Kelly.